jgeldart/pinafore/docs/tutorial/index.md

 ```

 Since this is a knowledge-based approach, we can continually evolve our categories to meet changing customer needs.
 By defining the categories in terms of more primitive facts, as soon as we add the class it will automatically apply to all relevant individuals and subclasses.
 Say goodbye to lots of tedious, manual, and error-prone tagging work.

+### Exercises

+* Define your own crust class
+* Define some additional categories that you think customers will want to search for using the properties we defined above and concepts from FOODON

 ### Review